jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

 When the router is called :

 1. The router parses the url to find a matching route.
 If the method is HEAD, the `headers` route is chosen.
 If no route could be found it defaults to the `not_found` route.
 1. Depending on the route, the query is decoded and the body is parsed as a json or a raw value.
-They are made available in `req.locals.nextPouchdbRouter`.
+They are made available in `req.locals.nextPouchDBRouter`.
 1. The router executes any pre-middleware which name matches the identified route name.
 Every matching pre-middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPreMiddleware` value to true.
 1. If `skipCoreFunction` is falsy and `res.locals.HTTPStatusCode` is lower than 400 it executes the matching route core function.
 Unlike middleware functions, only one matching route core function is executed during each API call.
    - Inside the `/db/_changes` route core function, the Post-changes-middleware is called just before the router sends intermediary results.